 Chicago Preview Show bodes well for 2011

-The Casual Preview Show provided indications of a strong 2011 season ahead as casual furniture buyers shopped Chicago's Merchandise Mart last month.
-Many buyers said they had good seasons, little to no inventory and were ready to set their programs for 2011.
+CHICAGO — The Casual Preview Show provided indications of a strong 2011 season ahead as casual furniture buyers shopped the Chicago Merchandise Mart last week.
+Many buyers said they had good seasons, had little to no inventory and were ready to set their programs for 2011.

 Retailers in O.W.
 Lee's showroom were noticing its innovative tabletops, ranging from concrete paired with steel tubing to Art Glass and hand-crafted wrought iron.
 Its crescent shaped cuddle chair, swivel rocker club chairs and firepits also were gaining attention.

-With more than 100 new products, Telescope Casual's showroom remained busy as people learned more about its marine-grade polymer products.
-Spokesmen for Gensun Casual Living, NorthCape International and Tommy Bahama also were pleased with the Preview Show.
+With more than 100 new products, Telescope Casual's showroom remained busy as people learned more about its marine grade polymer products.

-Lloyd/Flanders also had many more appointments this year than last.
+Lloyd/Flanders had a similar amount more appointments this year than last.
 Dealers were excited about the Coastal Living collection, woven products paired with cypress wood and an array of new fabrics.

 Patio Renaissance attracted attention by exhibiting for the first time in its new permanent showroom.
-Customers who have visited us before have finally decided to buy from us, said Albert Lord, vice president of marketing.
-We've getting a lot of new dealers."
+"Our old customers are very excited to see our new showroom and especially the new introductions - Catalina and Naples.
+Customers who have visited us before have finally decided to buy from us," said Albert Lord, vice president of marketing.
+"We are getting a lot of attention and new customers."

 We would love your feedback!